-- 26 Under the 2014 Act the auditor has powers in addition to the responsibilities in relation to an authority's financial statements and arrangements to secure value for money.
-These additional responsibilities and duties broadly relate to giving electors the opportunity to raise questions about the accounts, and considering and deciding on objections received in relation to the accounts.
-The fee scale set out in this document does not cover work on objections, for which additional fees are chargeable. - Auditors have no responsibility under the 2014 Act for certifying claims or returns for grant paying government departments.
+27 Under the 2014 Act the auditor has powers in addition to the responsibilities in relation to an authority's financial statements and arrangements to secure value for money.
+These additional responsibilities and duties encompass giving electors the opportunity to raise questions about the accounts, and considering and deciding on objections received in relation to the accounts.
+The fee scale set out in this document does not cover work relating to auditors'

+wider responsibilities such as dealing with objections or in relation to issuing statutory recommendations, for which additional fees are chargeable.

+- 28 Auditors have no responsibility under the 2014 Act for certifying claims or returns for grant paying government departments.
 Where such work is requested, a separate tripartite engagement between the relevant department, the audited body and a reporting accountant is needed.
-PSAA has no powers to make certification arrangements from 2018/19, and its audit contracts do not cover certification work.
+PSAA has no powers to make certification arrangements from 2018/19, and its audit contracts do not cover certification work. - 29 It is recognised that the auditor may be well placed to provide certain types of non-audit services work for the authorities subject to meeting the requirements of the FRC Ethical Standard and the NAO's General Guidance for Auditors (AGN01).
+The PSAA Terms of Appointment set out the process to be followed when considering such work recognising that this should not compromise a firm's independence nor be reasonably perceived to do so by an objective, reasonable and informed third party.
+The fees for such work is a matter for the auditor and contracting authority, including being subject to the restrictions set out above.